-- 1. Startup: The Startup screen shall be user-interactive on the display panel in text and graphic form and provide a step-by-step guide for the user to bring the UPS module on-line.
-Push buttons shall be provided to enable the battery breaker. - 2.
-Load Transfers: A single button shall provide the means to transfer the load to Bypass and back on UPS.
+- 1. Startup - The Startup screen shall be user-interactive on the display panel in text and graphic form and provide a step-by-step guide for the user to bring the UPS module on-line.
+Push buttons are also provided to enable the battery breaker. - 2.
+Load Transfers A single button shall provide the means for the user to transfer the load to Bypass and back on UPS.
 A Sync-scope shall be provided to display the phasing between Bypass and Output in graphical representation. - 3.
-Shutdown: Two buttons (UPS and SYSTEM) shall provide the means to shut down the inverter and transfer the load to bypass or shut down the entire system.
+Shutdown - Two buttons (UPS, SYSTEM) shall provide the means for the user to shut down the inverter and transfer the load to bypass or shut down the entire system.